 Let’s take a look at another example where we are missing an action or a state being.

 - Missing a verb: The answer to our prayers.

-- Not expressing a complete thought: Since she never saw the movie.
+- Incomplete: Since she never saw the movie.

 - She ran.

 She is the subject.
 And what did she do?
 She ran.
 It’s a complete sentence!

 The following, much longer sentence is a sentence fragment.

 - Which is why we believe the proposed amendments should be passed.